Tamil Case

 The Tamil Case (Danish: Tamilsagen) was a case about family reunification in Denmark of Tamil refugees from the Sri Lankan Civil War.
 The affair led to the resignation of the government led by Poul Schlüter in 1993.

 The scandal was first uncovered in a series of articles written by Nils Ufer in Weekendavisen.
 Ufer later dramatized it in the play Mens vi venter på retfærdigheden.
-(While We're Wating for Justice).
+(While We're Waiting for Justice).
 He received the Cavling Prize for his work on it posthumously in 1992.

 Background

 The case began in 1987, when the government examined the possibilities of decreasing the number of Tamil family reunifications.
 Following this, the Minister of Justice Erik Ninn-Hansen decided to stall the advance of family reunification of Tamil refugees.
 Danish law clearly granted the Tamil refugees the right to family reunification, thus rendering the justice minister's order illegal.

 Media

 Nils Ufer uncovered the affair in series of articles in Weekendavisen.
 His articles relied on information from confidential interrogations of civil servants.
 In 2011, former Weekendavisen editor-in-chief Tøger Seidenfaden disclosed that Ufer's secret source was Hans Gammeltoft-Hansen.
 Ufer received the Cavling Prize posthumously for his coverage of the scandal in 1992.
 He also wrote a five hour long, dramatized monologue Mens vi venter på retfærdigheden ("While we wait for justice") about the affair.
 It played at Café Teatret in Copenhagen with Peter Larsen in its only role and was also broadcast on DR1 in 1992.